sfc-gh-dwilczak/tutorials/docs/clouds/google/fivetran/index.md

     | STORAGE_LOCATION_1 | kuyp12345@gcpuscentral1-1dfa.iam.gserviceaccount.com |

-Lets navigate to IAM so that we can give snowflake access to our storage account.
+Let's navigate to IAM so that we can give snowflake access to our storage account.
 ![Navigate into IAM](images/26.png)

 Create a new role.